open-space-sdr/main/README.md

 MoonRF is an open-source radar hardware & software initiative—with a focus on space applications.

+We'll be cleaning this up over the next month or two in preparation for the hardware release on Crowd Supply.

 ## Hardware

 More information at https://moonrf.com/